 Questionable Product Condition

-Some customers complain of receiving iron that’s already been used.
-But this cannot be validated since some of the products are tested before ship out to ensure proper functioning.
+Some customers complain about receiving iron that’s already been used.
+But this cannot be validated since some of the products are tested before shipping out to ensure proper functioning.

 |Heat Control||Easy Thermostat Control|

 |Water Tank||14 ounces|